Model Based Residual Policy Learning with Applications to Antenna Control: Introduction

-Previous works have addressed the problem of antenna tilt control with RL by using standard algorithms, such as DQN \cite{dqn}, or focused on the multi-agent aspect~\citep{ai_empow, coord_RL, dandanov2017} without considering sample efficiency.
-Another body of literature has investigated safe reinforcement learning approaches \citep{symbolic_safe_rl_tilt, safety_shield_tilt}.
-For instance, \citeauthor{safe_tilt} used a rule-based policy as a behavioral policy to gather data from the environment.
-This data was then used to learn a greedy using off-policy methods.
+Another body of literature has investigated safe reinforcement learning approaches for tilting antennas \cite{symbolic_safe_rl_tilt, safety_shield_tilt}.
+For instance, \citeauthor{safe_tilt} used a rule-based policy as a behavioral policy to gather data from the environment~\cite{safe_tilt}.
+This data was then used to learn a greedy policy using an off-policy algorithm.
 Even though these methods make the training process safer, they do not necessarily increase the sample efficiency.
-For the antenna control problem, sample efficiency is of core importance to enable learning in the real world, but also of practical importance when learning in simulation, since network simulation usually involves expensive computation.
-The algorithm proposed in this paper specifically targets this aspect, along with the initial performance of the agent, and can be combined with previous works that considers safety and multi-agent coordination.
+For antenna tuning problems, sample efficiency is of core importance to enable learning in the real world, but also of practical importance when learning in simulation, since network simulation usually involves expensive calculations.
+The algorithm proposed in this paper specifically targets this aspect, along with the initial performance of the agent, and can be combined with previous works that consider safety and multi-agent coordination.

+With the goal of further increasing sample efficiency while maintaining strong initial performance, we expand upon ideas from both model-based methods and baseline policy techniques.
+Specifically, we propose a practical model-based RL algorithm that can augment existing hand-engineered policies~\cite{mendo2023multi}, or safe baselines~\cite{safe_tilt} for tuning antenna down tilt in a telecommunication network.
+However, relying on baselines has drawbacks, mostly due to biased data caused by limited exploration~\cite{safe_tilt, safety_shield_tilt}.
+By introducing a model-based component, the dataset can be augmented with trajectories generated from an agent that is actively interacting and exploring within the model.
+This approach seeks to mitigate the bias, allowing for more robust evaluation and potentially enhancing the overall effectiveness of the system.